CagriCatik/Modular-SDC-Pipeline/docs/index.md

 load an alternative YAML file when experimenting with controller or planner settings.

+Running `python modular_pipeline.py` without `--no_display` launches the live dashboard so you can watch the detected lanes, planned waypoints, and velocity tracking behaviour evolve over time.

 ## Documentation map

 | Topic | Location |